 Undergraduate Students

 The College requires students to achieve a 2.0 cumulative average to earn a baccalaureate degree.
 This is a minimum requirement.
-Each school has the prerogative to require a higher cumulative average in any major field of study.

-Satisfactory Academic Progress (Academic Notice and Suspension)
+Satisfactory Academic Progress (Academic Notice, Suspension, and Dismissal)

 At the conclusion of each semester, undergraduate records are reviewed to determine if students are making Satisfactory Academic Progress (SAP).